ArneBachmann/sos/docs/TUTORIAL.md

 [EXIT]
 ```

-As you can see after some repository internals, the only branch is marked as **modified**, which means it has been changed since you went offline.
+Here you see (after some repository internals), that the only branch is marked as **modified**, which means it has been changed since you went offline and wasn't committed to the underlying VCS yet (after coming back online).
-Make sure you don't forget to secure your changes to the underlying VCS you went offline frome before issueing `sos online` to remove the offline repository.
+Make sure you don't forget to secure your changes to the underlying VCS you went offline from before issuing `sos online` to remove the offline repository.

 But of course there are two more ideas about VCS we need to cover: Branching, rollback and merging.